-The varied curriculum of the Tobias Fellows program reflects the breadth of leadership itself.
+The varied curriculum of the Fellows Program reflects the breadth of leadership itself.
 You’ll learn from noted speakers, participate in team exercises, reflect on what you’ve learned, and keep a journal of your thoughts on leadership and your moments of trial.

 You’ll be challenged to consider questions about leadership contexts, such as: